LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/alternate-code-practice.rst.txt

 notes that clearly explain what the code is doing.

-A comment is text within a program intended only for a human reader—--it is completely ignored by the compiler.
+A comment is text within a program intended only for a human reader—--it is completely ignored by the compiler or interpreter.
 In Java, the ``//`` token indicates the start of a comment, and the rest of the line gets ignored.
 For comments that stretch over multiple lines, the text falls between the symbols ``/*   */``.

 Comments can also be used to temporarily skip a portion of the code when a program runs.
-Instead of removing line 6 in ``TempConverter``, we could *comment out* the line.
+Instead of removing ``double celsius;`` in ``TempConverter``, we could *comment out* the line.
 This would create the same compiler errors we wanted to witness, but it would preserve the original code and allow us to easily reactivate it by removing the ``//`` token from the line.

 .. admonition:: Example